diogro/expressionVariance-manuscript/main.md

 This model was fit in Stan [@Carpenter2017-pn] via the _rethinking_ R package [@mcelreath2020statistical], using eight chains, with 4000 warm-up iterations and 2000 sampling iterations per chain.
 Convergence was assessed using R-hat diagnostics [@Gelman2013-ae], and we observed no warnings or divergent transitions.

-__Gene expression SD rank:__ Given that most of the variation in the Spearman correlation across studies is explained by a single principal component (PC1 accounts for 62% of the variation in the across-study Spearman correlation matrix, while PC2 accounts for only 5%; see SI fig. 5), we use the ranked projections of gene expression SDs in this principal component (PC1) to create an across-study rank of gene variation.
+__Gene expression SD rank:__ Given that most of the variation in the Spearman correlation across studies is explained by a single principal component (PC1 accounts for 62% of the variation in the across-study Spearman correlation matrix, while PC2 accounts for only 5%; see S5 Fig), we use the ranked projections of gene expression SDs in this principal component (PC1) to create an across-study rank of gene variation.
 The higher the rank, the higher the expression SD of a given gene.
 Genes that were expressed in at least 50% of the studies were included in the rank.
 To project a particular gene onto the PC1 of the across-study correlation matrix, we impute missing values using a PCA-based imputation [@Husson2019-sl].